Skip to main content

 Step 4: Fund Your Accounts

-Your node and callback accounts need Devnet SOL for transaction fees.
+Your node and callback accounts need SOL for transaction fees.
+Transfer SOL to both accounts and verify balances:

 Step 5: Initialize Node Accounts